 Effective feedback involves two elements: (1) feedback – looking back to what has been achieved by the student in relation to the learning outcomes and (2) feedforward – looking forward to what students need to apply in their next (similar) assignment/exam.
 Feedback should be focused on items which are related to the learning outcomes being assessed through the assignment (constructive alignment).
 It should also be linked, where possible, to the marking rubric.
 Students are most likely to benefit from feedback if they receive it before they move onto their next assignment.

-Although feedback is often associated with the formal marking of formative and summative assessments (which may be written, e.g. an essay or verbal, e.g. a viva or presentation) it can also be given more informally.
+Although feedback is often associated with the formal marking of formative and summative assessments (which may be written or verbal) it can also be given more informally.
 Verbal feedback might be delivered face-to-face, in a class situation (and potentially be more generic), or via a recording (e.g. on a virtual learning environment (VLE)).

 You might like to follow up any verbal feedback session with an email to the student, to reiterate what was said, especially if there are any additional learning needs.
 Recording or documenting feedback in this way is useful for internal moderation practices and for demonstrating rigour to external examiners.